mid2SUPAERO/mid2SUPAERO.github.io/CodingwithAI.md

 - [More on Dennis Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie)
 - [More on the Simplex algorithm](https://en.wikipedia.org/wiki/Simplex_algorithm)

+Around that time, I also discovered **structural dynamics** and, with it, a whole new way of thinking about engineering problems.
+The **Rayleigh–Ritz method**, finite element formulations, modal analysis, and numerical approximations fascinated me because they beautifully connected mathematics, physics, and computation.
+My bookshelf quickly filled with classics such as *Vibrations des structures* by **Georges Venizelos**, *Analyse des structures par la méthode des éléments finis* by **Jean-François Imbert**, *The Finite Element Method* by **O. C. Zienkiewicz**, and *Méthode des éléments finis : Approche pratique en mécanique des structures* by **Michel Cazenave**.
+Looking back, I realize how fortunate we were as students: we had the time to read these books from cover to cover, work through the derivations, and truly understand the ideas rather than simply applying the methods.
+Those books didn't just teach algorithms—they shaped the way I still approach engineering today.

 Then came my PhD.

 MATLAB became my everyday scientific companion for **wavelet analysis**, **modal analysis**, and **vibration processing**.
 After years of wrestling with multidimensional arrays in C, MATLAB felt almost magical: concise, expressive, and designed for scientific computing.